Baiteche/Baiteche/README.md

 - 👋 Hi, I’m @Baiteche
 - 👀 I’m interested in coding in general
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning symfony
 - 💞️ I’m looking to collaborate on nothing for now
-- 📫 How to reach me ? baitechedzpwr@gmail.com
+- 📫 How to reach me ? baitechedzpwr@gmail.com or baitechebillal@gmail.com

 <!---
 Baiteche/Baiteche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.